Chester, Illinois: Chester Pool

 Construction began for the Chester Pool in 1939 as part of a Works Progress Administration (WPA) public works program to create employment during the Great Depression.
 It was completed in 1941, although due to the delivery of the filtration system being delayed it did not officially open until May 30, 1942, under the management of William Weber.
 A total of 250 swimmers visited the swimming pool in the first week and were charged 15 cents for weekdays and 25 cents for weekends.

 Due to leaks and other deterioration issues, as well as high repair costs, the pool has been closed since 2014.

 Home of "Popeye"

 Chester is the "Home of Popeye," where a 6 ft, 900 lb bronze statue of Popeye the Sailor Man stands in the Elzie C. Segar Memorial Park, which honors Popeye's creator, Elzie Segar.
 The park is located next to the Chester Bridge.
 Several of Segar's characters were created from his experiences with people of Chester.
 Chester's big event is its annual Popeye Picnic and parade, held the weekend after Labor Day.
 Popeye fans travel from all over the United States and the world to partake in the weekend activities.
 Most of the events and entertainment are free and all are family friendly.

 New statues honoring the other Thimble Theater characters are added each year.

-"The Popeye and Friends Character Trail" is spread throughout Chester and to date includes: